Breakfast Television: History

-Breakfast Television premiered on September 9, 1989 with co-hosts Ann Rohmer and David Onley, with MuchMusic VJ Steve Anthony broadcasting from a different spot around the area each day.
+Breakfast Television premiered on September 5, 1989 with co-hosts Ann Rohmer and David Onley, with MuchMusic VJ Steve Anthony broadcasting from a different spot around the area each day.
 Kevin Frankish handled news updates from the CityPulse (later CityNews) newsroom (he also handled the overnight updates broadcast from the assignment desk that flowed directly into BT).
 From 1995 to 2008, BT was simulcast on then-sister station CKVR in Barrie, with VRLand News inserts replacing the CityPulse/CityNews segments.
+Just as many people within the CityNews team started off on the CHUM phoneline, both Jennifer Valentyne and producer Kevin Forget started by working at "the BT Diner".

 Co-host Liza Fromer quit her job at BT in July 2006, days after the birth of her child.
 Kevin Frankish has blogged that her departure from the show was "on the absolute best of terms".
 BT has encouraged people to send audition tapes for consideration.
 During the summer of 2006, a number of CHUM personalities were invited to guest co-host with Kevin Frankish in the search for the next permanent host.
 The guest hosts included CityNews sports anchor Kathryn Humphreys, health specialist Laura DiBattista, consumer specialist Jee-Yun-Lee, former Citytv weather specialist Nalini Sharma, former reporter Melissa Grelo, etalk correspondent Tracy Melchor, BT's own Jennifer Valentyne, and Star!'s Dina Pugliese.
 On October 13, 2006, Dina Pugliese became the show's new co-host.

 Every August since 2005, BT has organized a "Viewer Appreciation Day", held in the BT parking lot.
 Gates open at 6 a.m., and closed due to capacity crowds early into 7 a.m.
 Some people began camping out at BT at 5:30 p.m. the day before the 2006 Viewer Appreciation Day.
 Breakfast Television has also held other events, such as a successful world record attempt and a Christmas party.
 The BT Viewer Appreciation Day has since been canceled, with only the Christmas Party remaining.

-Just as many people within the CityNews team started off on the CHUM phoneline, both Jennifer Valentyne and producer Kevin Forget started by working at "the BT Diner".

-In March 2019, BT Toronto hosted a week-long kid's competition called BT Kids Got Talent Week, where children showed their talent on the show.
-It was hosted by BT's Dina Pugliese and Devo Brown.

-In April 2020, during an interview on Breakfast Television, Simon Cowell announced a spin-off version of the show called Canadian Family's Got Talent carried out virtually by Citytv during the COVID-19 pandemic in Canada.
-The contest, presented by Canadian Tire, ran from April 27 to May 26 and was judged by Cowell alongside hosts Dina Pugliese and Devo Brown.
-The contest was won by Toronto-based singing trio CZN.
+In 2009, with the acquisition of Citytv by Rogers, Breakfast Television moved from 299 Queen Street West to Rogers' 33 Dundas Street East complex at Sankofa Square (then known as Yonge-Dundas Square).